microsoft/IIoT/README.md

 - Install [Device Explorer] (https://github.com/Azure/azure-iot-sdks/releases/download/2016-11-17/SetupDeviceExplorer.msi) on your Winbdows laptop.
 Device Explorer is a great tool to see messages coming into the IoT Hub from your Raspberry Pi.
 - TBD

+## Steps (Performed by students during hackathon)
+1. TBD
+2. Also the python code to send multiple telemetry data points in a single JSON-formatted message to IoT Hub.

 ##//TODO
 - Find out how to offer temp Azure subscriptions.
 I know there is a way...just need to find this.
 - Order a real Sense Hat and test code sample.